jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>I’m still confused.
 There’s a bunch of ethereum locked in the bridge contract, right?
-If our fork isn’t connected to the bridge, how will people get their ethereum out?</p>
+If our fork isn’t connected to the bridge, how will people get their ETH out?</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>The users will have wrapped eth on both forks.
-They can use the fork that is connected to the bridge to pull out their ETH on the L1.</p>
+  <p>The users will have wrapped ETH on both forks.
+They can use the fork that is connected to the bridge to redeem their ETH on the L1.</p>
 </div>

 <div class="dialogue right">